ipfs/ipfs-blog/src/_blog/verified-fetch.md

 ### Familiar, like the Fetch API

-Verified Fetch is modeled after the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and returns [Response object](https://developer.mozilla.org/en-US/docs/Web/API/Response) making it easy to adopt.
+Verified Fetch is modeled after the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and returns [Response object](https://developer.mozilla.org/en-US/docs/Web/API/Response) making it easy to adopt and reason about.

-For example, fetching the CID of a JSON object is as simple
+For example, fetching the CID of a JSON object is as simple as:

 ```ts
 import { verifiedFetch } from '@helia/verified-fetch'